roke-to/roketo-contract/streaming/API.md

     "cliff": "?Timestamp", // optional, when is will be available to withdraw

-    "amount_to_push": "string", // tokens amount what should be pushed to finance contract

     "is_expirable": "boolean", // if true, owner can add deposit before stream finished "is_locked": "boolean", //  if true, any actions (stop, start etc are forbidden) }